ankane/or-tools-ruby/README.md

 solver = ORTools::CpSolver.new
 status = solver.solve(model)

+# create one list of assigned tasks per machine
 assigned_jobs = Hash.new { |hash, key| hash[key] = [] }
 jobs_data.each_with_index do |job, job_id|
   job.each_with_index do |task, task_id|